cafervero/moderforest/CONTRIBUTING.md

 ### LICENSE
 This project is published under GPLv3 license.
 Learn more in `LICENSE` file.

+### Spelling
+We know ModERFoRest has a <stroke>weird</stroke> tricky spelling.
+We have created a script to fix before you commit.
+Check it at `git-hooks/pre-commit`.
+Feel free to use it.

 ## Testing

 How to test the project.
 We're working still on this section.
 Check it back soon.